k4sh4n1/research/pre-proposal draft notes.md

 # Neural network (NN)

-It is possible to dive into the NN architectures by obtaining a solid theoretical foundation  explains the intuition behind.
-It's possible to combine NN with structural methodologies.
+It is possible to dive into the NN architectures by obtaining a solid theoretical foundation.
+We can possibly combine NN with structural methodologies.
 I will have to study a text book explaining the NN intuitively [@hagan2014neural].

 ## NN + ?